iar747/cpuplot/README.md

 Load Average by the number of Cores in the system.

 ## Writing output to a file:
-To have both stderr and output displayed on the console and in a file use this:
+The following command will have the output of cpuplot displayed to the console and also written to a file:

 `cpuplot 2>&1 | tee outputFilename`